International Workshop: Future perspectives of bioenergy development in Asia

 IEA Bioenergy organizes a workshop in cooperation with NEDO / METI with support from the REI in Japan on potential technical and organizational improvements to biomass supply chains, including pre-treatment technologies, bio-refineries, logistics/trade, final conversion/end-use and overarching topics such as sustainability assurance frameworks and policy support options.
 This workshop on the one hand provides such technical information to Asian member countries, but also information on the activities of IEA Bioenergy to support the decision making process for membership.
 The target group for the workshop therefore consists of industrial stakeholders as well as policy makers, academics and local biomass associations.

-Workshop programme – IEA Bioenergy workshop JP as of 20180626
+Workshop programme – IEA Bioenergy workshop JP FINAL as of 20180822